mvysny/mvysny.github.io/_posts/2024-4-1-vaadin-persistent-session.md

 The property value is `false` by default; however, it is overwritten by spring-devtools, which sets it to true.
 It's quite convenient since you remain logged in over redeploys without any special configuration.

+Advantages of enabling persistent sessions:

+* The session survives server restarts and app upgrades.
+In theory, you can upgrade your app, and the users stay logged in and can continue working as if nothing happened.

 Disadvantages of enabling persistent sessions:

 * Everything stored in the session has to be serializable.
 All the basic building blocks of Vaadin are already serializable,